chrissearle/www_cso/posts/2010/10/21-Java_deprecated_on_Mac_OS_X_.md

 What does this in fact mean?
 I'm not sure.
 Does it mean no java in Mac OS X Lion?
 Does it mean that apple now expect us to move to OpenJDK?
 Or will Oracle/Sun start developing a mac version in the same way as they provided windows, solaris and linux?

 We'll have to see if more info comes out - perhaps on the mac java mailing list.

-[^1]: I don't think this link is NDA'd outside of apple's developer program - it seems publicly available at least.